bluccino/old-tutorial/nbasic/04-button/README.rst

 #===============================================================================
-#  03-button
+#  04-button
-#  original zephyr basic/button sample, augmented with shorthands & helpers
+#  Bluccino augmented zephyr basic/button sample (using blgpio.h)
 #
 #  Created by Hugo Pristauz on 2022-01-09
 #  Copyright © 2021 Bluenetics GmbH.
 All rights reserved.
 #===============================================================================

-- all running without Bluccino (Zephyr only)
-- introducing typedefs
+- use typedefs from blgpio.h
-- introducing helpers for button init
+- use helpers from blgpio.h
-- nice 03-button (Zephyr) sample improvement with shorthands and helpers
+- nice super-super-simple 04-button sample (Zephyr basic/button sample equiv.)

 #===============================================================================